IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-python.md

 ### Standard Integration

-If you're using standard integration (client and server) (see [Standard JavaScript Integration Guide](../guides/integration-javascript-standard.md)), follow this step:
+If you're using standard integration (client and server) (see [JavaScript Standard Integration Guide](../guides/integration-javascript-standard.md)), follow this step:

 * Send this identity as a JSON string back to the client (to use in the [identity field](../sdks/client-side-identity.md#initopts-object-void)) using the following: